homovetus/homelab/README.md

 **RTCP-NTP-Recorder** is a tool for recording RTSP streams while embedding precise timestamps into H.264 video frames using RTCP-provided NTP information.
 This tool can be used for:

-- Recording video and audio from RTSP streams
+- Recording video and audio from RTSP streams.
-- Embedding NTP timestamps from [RTCP Sender Reports](https://www4.cs.fau.de/Projects/JRTP/pmt/node83.html) into [H.264 User Data Unregistered SEI Message](https://learn.microsoft.com/en-us/openspecs/office_protocols/ms-h264pf/3d5fb9c1-efe8-4092-a60d-5321adce9c2e)
+- Embedding NTP timestamps from [RTCP Sender Reports](https://www4.cs.fau.de/Projects/JRTP/pmt/node83.html) into [H.264 User Data Unregistered SEI Message](https://learn.microsoft.com/en-us/openspecs/office_protocols/ms-h264pf/3d5fb9c1-efe8-4092-a60d-5321adce9c2e).
-- Synchronizing cameras if they have accurate internal clocks. (e.g., those are synchronized with NTP servers.)
+- Synchronizing cameras if they have accurate internal clocks (e.g., those synchronized with NTP servers).

 ## Why